LeonardoNatale/leonardonatale.github.io/content/blog/the-great-pizza-cleanup/index.md

     └── pizzas.sql
 ```

-With the pizza police on our side and Lea in our toolkit, we're ready to dive into our initial questions.
+With the pizza police on our side, we're ready to answer our initial questions.
 With the assurance that only the most authentic pizze are included in our analysis.

 ## Analytics

-It's time to crunch some numbers and turn our data into meaningful insights.
-We're set to answer our initial questions with precision, all while respecting traditions.
+It's time to crunch some numbers and turn our data into meaningful insights, all while respecting traditions.

 ### Crafting KPIs